gizm00/esp8266_micropython_lab/README.md

 Here are some instructions to help you get setup for the tutorial.
 If you run into problems please file an issue / check existing issues.
 Failing that you can contact me through the PyCon email interface.

  The equipment you will need:
   * A computer with wifi and an available USB (3) port.
-We will use the USB port to power the ESP8266 microcontroller.
+We will use the USB port to power the WeMos.
 You can also use a USB charging brick instead of a USB port.

   * A web browser.
 Chrome preferred, Firefox or Windows Edge will also work.
 The webrepl client behaves a little finicky depending on browser, particularly for copy and paste.
 These 3 worked well.